389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 #### Look up group membership of impacted members

-When a group is updated, for each **impacted members** it computes all the groups containing (direct or indirect) the impacted member.
+When a group is updated, for each **impacted members** it computes all the groups containing (direct or indirect) the impacted members.
 So for each node (leafs and intermediate nodes) it does an internal search

     SRCH base="<suffix>" scope=2 filter="(|(attr_1=<node_dn>)..(attr_N=<node_dn))" attrs=ALL
     attr_1,...,attr_N: are membership attributes (defined in "cn=MemberOf Plugin,cn=plugins,cn=config")
     They are supposed to be indexed in equality

-If this search in indexed and fast but item that can influence the cost are
+If this search is indexed and fast but item that can influence the cost are

 - the more there are membership attributes the more expensive it is
 - the search will retrieves *groups* that are possibly big entries.
 It is more expensive if the *groups* are not in the **entry cache**

 It is quite difficult to express in mathematical way the cost of the look down.
 Here is an attempt to describe it:
-Having a *list of impacted nodes* (containing potentially *duplicate*), for each of them it goes thru **all** paths from this node back to the root.
-The lenght of the paths can be different although they end to the root.
+Having a *list of impacted nodes* (possibly containing *duplicates*), for each of them it goes thru **all** paths from this node back to the root.
+Starting from a given node, the lenght of the paths can be different although they end to the root.
 It triggers an internal search for each nodes on each paths.
 So the cost (for a given node) is the sum of the number of nodes on all paths from *given node to root*.
-A mechanism to detect cycle can reduce the number so that common parts of the paths are accounted once.
+A mechanism to detect cycle can reduce the cost so that common parts of the paths are accounted once.
 Finally, there are **plg** internal searches per fixup node.
 For example with *leaf groups* (node of Depth 3) having **100** leafs: